-The Northwest Arctic Borough will improve the quality of life for all residents.
+As a Home rule regional government, the Northwest Arctic Borough provides essential programs and services to improve the quality of life for all residents.

 History, Culture and Demographics